StiensWout/DocHub/docs/TROUBLESHOOTING.md

 1. Open browser DevTools (F12)
 2. Go to Console tab
 3. Check for logs that show environment variable status
-4. If you see "Missing NEXT_PUBLIC_WORKOS_CLIENT_ID", the variable isn't set
+4. If you see "Missing NEXT_PUBLIC_WORKOS_CLIENT_ID" or similar, the variable isn't set

 **Fix:**